AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-05-10-responsive-navbar-without-bootstrap.md

 title: Creating a Responsive Navbar Without Bootstrap
 description: Want to create a navbar that works on mobile and desktop?
 Ditch the frameworks—in this tutorial, we'll create a responsive navbar using HTML, CSS, and JS.
 keywords: [responsive navbar]
-tags: [dev, html, css, javascript]
+categories: [dev, html, css, javascript]
 comments_id: 28
 is_popular: true
 last_updated: 2020-09-16